Cimorene-Kazul/CSC120-FinalProject-D-DTracker/README.md

 Encounter file names are not restricted like monster file names, but I highly recommend using lowercase with underscores instead of spaces.

-The first line of an encounter that has not been run is *"INACTIVE".* Encounters that are in progress list entities in the order of initiative *from the initiative that is the first that will happen when the encounter starts again* and just list the entities composing them.
+The first line of an encounter that has not been run is *"INACTIVE".* Encounters that are in progress list entities in the order of initiative *from the initiative that is the first that will happen when the encounter starts again* and list the entities composing them after a *blank line.*

 Each entity in the encounter has a single line in the encounter file.